BY BABU VARGHESE, PE, SI, CGC, CCC, FBPE Chair (2020)

 Though the instructions on each page of the SI experience form stress that experience is recognized (either for design or inspection) only when that experience involves “all components” of the building, many applicants still try to claim the experience when just one component, such as post-tension floor design, is involved.
 But for SI (Limited), experience in just one aspect of any of the component design of a threshold building is acceptable.

 Another common mistake that applicants make is to have overlapping experience.
 It is normal for an engineer to work on two projects during a month.
 But it is not acceptable to claim experience of one month for each project.
 This is called “double dipping.”
 Use judgement to allocate time appropriately to each project.
 After all, we are counting months of experience and not days.

 A spreadsheet called the “experience calculator” is provided on the FBPE website along with the application form, because of the persistent problems we have seen in this area.
 The applicant is encouraged to use the experience calculator, which will highlight the overlapping months of experience, so that the applicant can identify any problems prior to submitting the application.

 Misidentifying the threshold building is another mistake.
 For example, incorrectly claiming experience on a one-story, million-square-feet, furniture showroom, which may have an occupant load of 500.
 This is not a threshold building since it does not have assembly classification.
 No experience will be credited for the design or inspection experience for either of the certification applications.

 The Board hopes that the two pathways of certification, which were not available in the past, will help applicants obtain the appropriate certification according to their expertise.

-Babu Varghese, PE, SI, CGC, CCC, is the president and principal engineer of Abtech Engineering Inc., a multi-disciplinary engineering firm, in Fort Lauderdale, which he founded in 1988.
+Babu Varghese, PE, SI, CGC, CCC, is the president and principal engineer of Abtech Engineering Inc., a multi-disciplinary engineering firm, which he founded in 1988, in Fort Lauderdale.
 He has served on the Board since 2015, and was its vice chair in 2019.